Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Parser](https://github.com/jacopo-chevallard/FortranParser): parser of mathematical expressions by hennink and Jacopo Chevallard, based on Roland Schmehl's [fparser](http://fparser.sourceforge.net/)

+[hp](https://github.com/sgeard/hp): rpn calclulator with a maximum stack size of 5, by sgeard It has full support for real and complex numbers and will calculate summary statistics for a set of reals of real pairs.

 [M_calculator](https://github.com/urbanjost/M_calculator): parse Fortran-like double precision scalar expressions, by urbanjost

 [M_matrix](https://github.com/urbanjost/M_matrix): Fortran callable version of old matlab-like interface, by urbanjost